 GFA is confident we offer a challenging and successful educational program.
 Our students are demonstrating significant academic growth which is well above Utah averages.
 You can compare the CRT results of all schools in Utah by visiting the Utah State Office of Education (USOE) website and clicking on the PSD Gateway link: http://www.schools.utah.gov/main/

 Good Foundations Academy is a public school and follows the laws and regulations of Utah regarding religious instruction.
 The Core Knowledge curriculum includes opportunities to learn about the impact of religion and religious activities in history, but we do not teach religion.

 For families who wish to have non-denominational religious instruction for their students, GFA allows Release Time.
-Twice each week for 45-minute sessions, students may attend Bible Explorers, sponsored by Refuge Academy.
+Twice each week for 45-minute sessions, students may attend Bible Explorers, sponsored by Explorer's Christian Academy.
 This program is paid for by the parents who choose this option.
 Those students who stay in the GFA classrooms during this time receive instruction in nonreligious character education.

 Comprehensive character education addresses many tough issues in education while developing a positive school climate.
 It can be effective in any school setting, as our National Schools of Character demonstrate.
 Educators from this diverse array of schools have transformed their school cultures, reduced discipline referrals, increased academic achievement for all learners, developed global citizens, and improved job satisfaction and retention among teachers.